Skip Navigation

 Why It Matters

 The Brennan Center fights to rein in the growth of executive power and works to restore a system in which the three branches of government act as checks on each other.
-Our groundbreaking research on emergency powers brought widespread attention to the need to reform this area of presidential authority — a need that was further underscored by President Trump’s declaration of a national emergency to fund a border wall.
-And we have stepped in to oppose legislation that would delegate even more of Congress’s war-making power to the president.
+Our groundbreaking research on emergency powers brought widespread attention to the need to reform this area of presidential authority.
+We have similarly proposed reforms to laws that grant the president authority to deploy the military domestically — a power that, without sufficient safeguards, can pose a grave threat to democracy and individual liberties.
+And we have argued that Congress must reclaim its constitutional authority over matters of war and peace, repealing outdated war authorities and reining in presidential warmaking.

 Solutions